dreamboxtech/AirBnB_clone/README.md

 # AirBnB_clone

-### The goal of the project is to deploy on your server a simple copy of the AirBnB website.
+### The goal of the project is to deploy a simple copy of the AirBnB website on a local server.